Nine of the best Japanese restaurants in Singapore

 Keyaki Japanese Restaurant

 What: The freshest of fresh sashimi, teppanyaki, sushi and sukiyaki dextrously prepared and immaculately presented by the most skilled master chefs.
-A beautiful Japanese garden and koi pond adds extra authenticity.
+There's an extensive menu for lunch and dinner, while weekends are all about bottomless brunching, with guests invited to indulge in the likes of teriyaki cod, California rolls, sashimi, garlic fried rice, washed down with your choice of alcoholic beverage.
+The restaurant is surrounded by a beautiful Japanese garden and koi pond for an extra touch of authenticity.

 Where: 7 Raffles Boulevard, Marina Square, 039595